 The further you walk up, the more altitude you gain and the more your body has to adjust to the elevation.
 You really need to have an honest assessment of your age, fitness and preparation before attempting this trek.
 The difficulty level is truly up to you and how well you prepare for this adventure.

-Different people have different experiences while trekking to Everest Base Camp, read more Everest Base Camp Trek Reviews
+Different people have different experiences while hiking to Everest Base Camp.

 Insurance: Having insurance is a must if you want to trek in Nepal.
 We would recommend insurance that covers basic travel risks (flight delay, cancellation, damaged or lost baggage etc.).
 Also since you will be trekking to high altitude (above 4000 meters) you will need to have a policy that covers emergency medical evacuation and treatment.
 The average cost for a trekking insurance would vary from place to place and what your insurance actually covers.